Girls’ Voices on Justice-Mini-Series #2

 Solidarity

-[The panel began the event by leading in song with:
+[The panel began the event by leading the audience in song with:

 “This Little Light of Mine.”